 - Then I turned my giant frame upside down, and I measured spots for my buttons.
 I added six holes on the top row, five holes in the middle and six holes again to the bottom row.

-- After that, I drill through the plywood from the back, and through the foam.
+- After that, I drilled through the plywood from the back, and through the foam.

 7. We sprayed the foam with the adhesive glue and pushed on the batting so it would stick to the foam.
 At the bottom of the headboard, we turned the batting under and stapled it onto the back.
 And then I had to dig the holes through the batting.
 I know I could have been smarter:-) At least, you can be SMART if you tackle this project.